mrbeal15/MovieThingy/README.md

 If you find bugs or want to contribute, please submit a pull request describing your changes.

 ## Acknowledgements
-Written for Mike and Jean.
+Written for Mike and Gene.